|

 - Gramsci & Syndicalism

-Resource Type: Article/Report/Letter In a polemic against the syndicalists, Antonio Gramsci argued that the syndicalists were wrong in maintaining that unions were capable of being organs of workers' revolution.
+Resource Type: Article In a polemic against the syndicalists, Antonio Gramsci argued that the syndicalists were wrong in maintaining that unions were capable of being organs of workers' revolution.
 He said this confused a marketing organization of labor within capitalism -- the trade unions -- with an organization for running production in a socialized economy -- the workers councils.
 Because the function of a union is to affect the terms and conditions of the sale of labor to the employers, he argued, it is an organization specific to a capitalist society.

 - Industrial Workers of the World

-Connexipedia: Article in the Canadian Encyclopedia Resource Type: Article/Report/Letter A revolutionary industrial union founded in 1905.
+Connexipedia: Article in the Canadian Encyclopedia Resource Type: Article A revolutionary industrial union founded in 1905.
 Wobblies were mostly unskilled, low-status migrant workers.
 The IWW advocated the organization of all workers into one body and supported direct action as the only form of protest open to immigrant workers, who were excluded from the electoral process.

 - Industrial Workers of the World

-Connexipedia Article Resource Type: Article/Report/Letter The IWW contends that all workers should be united as a class and that the wage system should be abolished.
+Connexipedia Article Resource Type: Article The IWW contends that all workers should be united as a class and that the wage system should be abolished.
 They may be best known for the Wobbly Shop model of workplace democracy, in which workers elect recallable delegates, and other norms of grassroots democracy (self-management) are implemented.

 - Karl Marx's Theory of Revolution